-Figure 44: Potential Connection to College Boreal and the Terry Fox Sports Complex southwest of the Notre Dame intersection (refer to Figure 44).
+Figure 44: Potential Connection to College Boreal and the Terry Fox Sports Complex the Terry Fox Sports Complex which are just southwest of the Notre Dame intersection (refer to Figure 44).
 A number of neighbourhood parks are within easy walking distance of the street.
 Natural and cultural heritage areas include portions of the Junction Creek Waterway and the areas surrounding the cemetery, as well as a provincially significant wetland area east of Notre Dame Avenue.